lando-cal/tech-notes/docs/apfs.md

 Snapshots appear to be tied pretty directly to Time Machine, and do not appear to be general purpose.
 There appear to be many limitations in how they can be used, and what information you can get about them.

+There was previously a tool called `apfs_snapshot` but it was removed before macOS 10.13 was released.

 ## Create a snapshot

 You cannot choose a name for your snapshot, it is tied to the date the snapshot was taken in the form of YYYY-MM-DD-HHMMSS.